 ANTH 482.
 Ethnographic Theory and Method.
 This course analyzes anthropological research and writing on fieldwork, while cultivating students’ skills in the practice of ethnography.
 The production of knowledge, problems of evidence, experience and ethics, as well as issues of power and representation are discussed.
 Students frame and address theoretical problems through the development of an ethnographic research project, and through the processes of peer review, they refine this project throughout the semester, culminating in an original piece of anthropological research.
 Diversity designation.
 (4)

 ANTH 494.
 Senior Capstone.
 A capstone seminar which evaluates contemporary issues within anthropology to address the relationship between Christianity and anthropological epistemologies, theories, and methods.
 Prerequisite: ANTH 116.

 ANTH 495.
 Independent Study.
 Guided reading and research for the advanced students, or research internship in ongoing institutional or faculty research.
-Prerequisite: ANTH 285 or permission of department chair.
+Prerequisite: Permission of department chair.
 (1-4)